Jūjika no Rokunin: Post time-skip

 Shun then makes his way inside, seeing Kyou and they have a conversation before he enters a machine that returns him to his childhood.
 It is revealed that Shun and Kyou were best friends before he went rogue and start bullying him.
 Shun soon gets forced by Kyou to play a twisted version of a game that he has to choose which woman that is close to him die until the last one standing becomes his girlfriend.
 The women there are Azuma, Kawana, Hanaoka, Oota (a police officer that knows Shun from before the time skip), and the wife of a police officer that Shun killed.
 As the game progresses Shun does everything that he can do to not kill anyone but he is forced to press a button, which kills the police officer.
 From that point onwards Kyou forces the game to continue, and a computer generated arrow chooses Hanaoka as the next target.
 After her death the arrow chooses Azuma, who is injected with a serum created by Momoki that makes her lose all of her senses before she died as well.
 Reo successfully interrupts the game when she brings in a baby that is mummified, revealed to be a child of Kyou and Momoki.
 The current latest chapter reveals Shun escaping with the rest of the girls that has survived and Reo, and how Kyou "kills" the baby with a shotgun before aiming at Shun.
 Luckily for Shun and Reo, Momoki kisses Kyou as they escape.
 After that Kyou hits Momoki and the readers are revealed a flashback that shows the start of a sex scene between Momoki and Kyou.

+Later Shun and Kyou finally face off which results in both Kyou and Uruma's deaths.